tomsmeding/bachelor-thesis/mat-gpu/README.txt

-Large-integer matrix multiplication on the CPU.
+Large-integer matrix multiplication on the GPU.

 gmp.h is the header from the exact version of the source tree that libgmp_asm_tuned.a was compiled from, which is GMP 6.1.2.
 It's compiled for Arch Linux somewhere around May 2018.

-The -flto flag is required for remove_factors(_, 2) to be inlined.
+You'll need CUDA to compile this, because it runs on NVIDIA GPU's.
+Has been tested using CUDA 9.1.